- Four Year and Five Year BA/MA Programs

 Interested students should consult the program coordinator as soon as possible in order to plan their curriculum to meet Columbia prerequisites.
 Interested candidates must apply to the program in the spring semester of their final year at Brandeis for admission to Columbia University in the subsequent fall semester.
 In order to qualify for the guaranteed admission by the end of the last semester at Brandeis the students need to complete: (1) all general Brandeis University requirements for the graduation, (2) choose any major offered at Brandeis and complete all the requirements associated with that major and (3) choose an engineering discipline that will be pursued at Columbia and complete all the courses associated with this discipline.
 The exact GPA requirements depend on the year the student has matriculated at Brandeis University.

 For additional information the students should refer to the Curriculum Guide with Brandeis equivalent courses that need to be taken at Brandeis to qualify for the guaranteed admission.
+We have also created a planning worksheet that is helpful for students.

 Additionally, here is a list of Frequently Asked Questions compiled by the Columbia program.